10-Week Study & Discussion Guide

 1.The authors formally define the three categories introduced earlier: relief (urgent, short-term aid for crisis), rehabilitation (restoring people to pre-crisis stability), and development (ongoing process of walking with people as they move toward their God-given potential).
 In your own words, describe the difference between the three and give a real-world example of each.

-+ 5 more questions
++ 6 more questions in the full guide

 Week 6: Chapter 5 — Foundational Elements of a Healthy Ministry